 Kosturko said the work was physically and emotional exhausting, especially during the first wave when the pace of work was so fast and patient progress so slow without a solid treatment plan.

 Cerra, who has conducted post-doctoral research on resiliency, highlighted compassion circles, rabbinical visits, and using a pause and moment for mindfulness at the start of meetings as tools they have implemented.

 The nursing leaders highlighted teamwork across units, systems, and communities as vital to beating back the virus.

 “What saved us was each other,” Beckman said.
 “It really is amazing what you can do when you have to.”

 Established in 1964, the Bellos Lecture honors YSN Class of 1927 graduate Sybil Palmer Bellos.
 She led an exemplary nursing career, working with immigrant families in New York and holding several leadership positions in New York and Connecticut.
 Each year, the Bellos Lecture features at least one remarkable individual who epitomizes dedication to expanding the frontiers of healthcare.

 Watch the Video

-To watch the full video of this event, stay tuned to the YSN YouTube Channel.
+To watch the full video of this event, visit the YSN YouTube Channel.